PriceLab/probannopy/README.md

 INSTALLATION and USE
 --------------------

 * Check that python and the required modules are installed.
-  Required modules are  argparse, json, sys, os, time, traceback, requests, re, wget, logging, subprocess, shutil, math, tempfile, datetime, urllib2, ConfigParser
+This can be done by navigating to the probanno directory and installing all requirements with pip: `pip install -r requirements.txt`

-* Install usearch
+* Install usearch binary (http://www.drive5.com/usearch/manual/install.html)
-  (http://www.drive5.com/usearch/manual/install.html)

 * Select a directory with at least 1.4G available space (use probanno/data if